 Apart from watching Stokkur, there is not much more to do around the valley.
 You can check out the gift shop, and there is also a lovely cafe where you can warm up and have a hot drink.

-Gullfoss (Golden Falls) is considered to be the most beautiful waterfall in Iceland.
+Gullfoss (Golden Falls) is considered to be one of the most beautiful waterfalls in Iceland.
 It is a must-see natural wonder during this 4 days in Iceland itinerary.

-During the summer, the falls become heavier and wilder, which make the cascades a more impressive sight to see at this time of year.
+During the summer, the falls become heavier and wilder, making the cascades a more impressive sight to see at this time of year.

 Note, this waterfall is the most popular location in the Golden Circle, so be prepared for crowds.